cavallifly/Denaud_et_al_NatStructMolBiol_2024/README.md

 - GSM7888082	Larv gypsy3 insertion HiC Repli1res
 - GSM7888083	Larv gypsy3 insertion HiC Repli2res

-These tracks have been obtained using the "scHiC2" pipeline in T. Nagano et al., Cell-cycle dynamics of chromosomal organization at single-cell resolution.
-Nature 547, 61–67 (2017).
+These tracks have been obtained using the "scHiC2" [pipeline](https://github.com/tanaylab/schic2).

 # Data analysis #
 Now, you are ready to run the scripts in HiC_analysis/scripts.
 To do so, you can access the directory HiC_analysis of this repository using